isomerpages/ttsh-sgtrauma/pages/Privacy Statement.md

 *   SMS
 *   Phone

-For detailed policies or to update your preferences, visit our [Terms of Use][Terms of Use](/terms-of-use/).
+For detailed policies or to update your preferences, visit our [Terms of Use](/terms-of-use/).